GM and UAW reach tentative agreement to end month-long strike

 Both GM's and UAW's headquarters are in Detroit.

+The strike cost GM $1.5 billion in lost profits, and employees won't see more than $835 million in direct wage losses, according to numbers released on Wednesday by Michigan-based consulting firm Anderson Economic Group.
+Their calculations extrapolate to Oct.
+20.

+GM autoworkers have been holding out on $250 a week in strike pay.
+The UAW board voted on Saturday to bump up workers' strike pay by $25 a week and allow them to take part-time jobs and still qualify for the benefit.

-FOX Business' Ken Martin and Brittany De Lea contributed to this report.
+FOX Business' Ken Martin, Grady Trimble and Brittany De Lea contributed to this report.